By Dave Healy

 A newspaper is only as good as its writers, and Roger Bergerson was one of the best.
 His passing leaves a hole that won’t be filled, but those of us who read him over the last decade can be thankful that he found his way to the Park Bugle.

 Readers of Roger’s history column, even if they were longtime residents of this corner of the world, invariably encountered something new in his writing — either a person, place or event they hadn’t heard of, or a new tidbit about something familiar.

 As it occurs, history may be “one darn thing after another.”
 But through the historian’s alchemy, those things acquire shape and meaning and texture.

 Roger Bergerson gave shape to our local history.
 As he passes into the pages of history, he leaves a legacy of excellence, curiosity, persistence, humor, and grace.
 Roger submitted his last column, which will appear in the October Bugle, the night before he died.

 Roger was born in St. Paul in 1945, graduated from Cretin High School and earned a journalism degree from the University of Minnesota.
 He worked as a reporter for the St. Paul Pioneer Press and held several other positions, before he and his wife, Valerie Cunningham, began working together as writers and editors for a variety of clients.

 Roger and Val enjoyed many nature and birding trips, most recently a trip on the Amazon River in Peru.
 Roger was an avid golfer and birdwatcher.
 He was a man of great wit and laughter, and he will be missed by many.

-A memorial gathering will be held Wednesday, Sept.
-12, at 1:30 p.m. at the Silverwood Park Visitor’s Center, 2500 County Road E, St. Anthony Village.
+A memorial gathering was held Sept.
+12 at the Silverwood Park Visitor’s Center, St. Anthony Village.